Share Holding Pattern: Definition, Meaning and Analysis

 Shows Who Controls the Company:

 If promoters own a big part, they make most of the decisions.
-This can be good if they’re smart, but bad if they make selfish choices.
+This can be beneficial if they’re intelligent, but detrimental if they make selfish choices.

 If many people or big organisations own shares, it means decisions are more balanced.